|Georgia Institute of Technology

 Besides the outer shell, the SlothBot consists of a waterproof tube which houses all the electronics parts, except the off-the-shelf motors and sensors.

 - FDM 3D printed shell in PLA Pro with UV & rain resistant coating

 - Waterproof tube housing all electronic parts, excl. motors & environmental sensors

 - Printed Circuit Board (PCB) designed in-house, manufactured externally

 Getting large 3D printed parts at a competitive price

-To produce the shell of the SlothBot, Gennaro outsourced all the parts needed to Hubs.
-“We were looking for companies that produced large 3D printed parts in different colors -- a service a lot of manufacturers on the market didn’t provide,” explains Gennaro, “The price offered by Hubs was also relatively affordable, and it was particularly useful to receive a quote instantly after changing a colour or certain specification.”
+To produce the shell of the SlothBot, Gennaro outsourced all the parts needed to Protolabs Network.
+“We were looking for companies that produced large 3D printed parts in different colors – a service a lot of manufacturers on the market didn’t provide,” explains Gennaro, “The price offered by Protolabs Network was also relatively affordable, and it was particularly useful to receive a quote instantly after changing a colour or certain specification.”